 Real-world learning can help reinforce your child’s goals.

 If your child has an IEP, it may or may not cover summer.
 Some kids get extended school year services built into their IEPs, but many don’t.
 In 2021, some kids will qualify for “compensatory services” if, due to the pandemic, the school was unable to provide the services called for in an IEP.
 (Check with your district.)

 If your child isn’t attending a summer learning program, you may worry about whether keeping up while school’s out will be possible.

 You can help your child work toward goals over the summer.
 Here’s how.

-Start by re-reading your child’s IEP plan.
+Start by re-reading your child’s IEP.
 It’s the first place to turn when you’re trying to create a summer plan.
-Not all goals are things you can work on at home, however.
+Not all goals are things you can work on at home, though.

-When your child’s IEP team creates goals, its focus is on skills to help your child succeed in school.
+When your child’s IEP team creates goals, its focus is on skills to help your child thrive in school.
 So some goals are designed to be worked on at school.

 For example, your child’s IEP may say, “Olivia will increase reading accuracy and fluency to a fourth-grade level.
 To do this, she’ll use a research-based reading program.”

 In that case, the goal is tied to a specialized reading program.
 You’re probably not trained to use that program.
 But there may be more general goals you can tackle, like words or learning how to use fractions.

 Kids may have goals that aren’t strictly academic, too.
 They may be working on social-emotional skills or functional goals.
 For example, a goal might be, “Olivia will identify and manage feelings (anxiety, stress) on a daily basis.”